Kathryn Briggs

 One neighbor mentions seeing an unfamiliar vehicle parked outside Ryan and Katie's apartment a few days before the murder.

 There had been a black motorcycle parked in front of Ryan's apartment on multiple occasions, but nobody knew who the driver was.
+And it was a black sports bike.

 Could whoever owned the motorcycle have something to do with Ryan's murder?
+And if so, could Ryan's girlfriend Katie offer any insight?

-She came to the police department, and I made contact with her about four o'clock that day.
+She came to the police department and I made contact with her about 4 o'clock that day.
+She seemed very quiet.

 Do you have any idea why we would have asked you to come in?
+I have no idea.

 Do you have an apartment here in Killeen?
+Yes.
+Okay, who lives there?

-I do, and my boyfriend.
+I do and my boyfriend.

 Katie tells police that she hasn't been back to her apartment in Killeen for three days.
+Instead, she's been staying staying at a second apartment she leases in Austin.

 Asked why she hasn't been at the home she shares with Ryan, Katie reveals that the couple had been having problems recently.

-And he just asked for time and space to figure it out before you deployed.
+do you just want to break up?
+And he just asked for time and space to figure it out before you deploy.

+We both needed it.
 Katie explains to Detective Uvay that they are still in a relationship, but they're separated at this time.

 When asked why they were separated, Katie explains that Ryan's demeanor had taken a dark and troubling turn ever since he'd returned from his latest combat tour.

 She said it was like she was walking on eggshells.
+Ryan had been depressed and drinking a lot.

 Sullivan had possible anger issues and he needed to work those out.

 And so she stated that she lived in Austin until that time that he could decide whether or not he wanted to continue the relationship.
+When was the last time you talked to him?

 Friday night, Saturday morning.
+What time?
+Somewhere between 11

 and 1.

-He comes out with friends.
+He was out with friends drinking.
+Okay.

-The reason why I'm asking all these questions, okay, and the reason why we're going to need to get consent to get into your house.
+The reason why I'm asking all these questions, okay and the reason why we were gonna need to get consent to get into your house they found in the apartment oh now deceased she finally tells Katie that we have a body in the apartment and Katie breaks down crying

-And I'm sorry, I know this is hard on you, and I hate to have to be the one to break this to you.
+and I'm sorry I know this is hard on you and and I hate to have to be the one to break this to you this is why we've asked you to come down here.
+We didn't want to tell you over the phone.

+I felt bad for her.
 She cared for him and she loved him.

 And then the hard part is telling a family member or spouse that, you know, that their loved one is deceased.